Omari Salisbury: Coverage of the George Floyd Protests

-On May 30, 2020, Salisbury and his son were covering the first day of protests in Seattle in reaction to the murder of George Floyd; in the ensuing chaos of that day both father and son found themselves on the receiving end of pepper spray and CS gas, commonly known as tear gas.
+On May 30, 2020, Salisbury and his son were covering the first day of protests in Seattle in reaction to the murder of George Floyd; in the ensuing chaos of that day, both father and son found themselves on the receiving end of pepper spray and CS gas, commonly known as tear gas.
 This was the start of Salisbury's company, Converge Media, covering the protests through thorough summaries on their morning show The Morning Update Show streamed on Facebook, Twitter, and YouTube as well as hours of livestreams of nightly protest events, rallies, and the day-to-day events of what became the Capitol Hill Occupied Protest (CHOP).
 During the period in which the police had abandoned the area around the East Precinct, Converge Media continued reporting from within the bounds of the zone.
-Using donations from a growing viewer base, Converge upgraded their production equipment, purchased safety gear, and work out of a donated condo that was adjacent to the East Precinct.
+Using donations from a growing viewer base, Converge upgraded their production equipment, purchased safety gear, and worked out of a donated condo that was adjacent to the East Precinct.

-In the early morning hours of June 29 a shooting occurred within the protest zone (see Capitol Hill Organized Protest - June 29), and Salisbury was a witness from a considerable distance away.
+In the early morning hours of June 29, a shooting occurred within the protest zone (see Capitol Hill Organized Protest - June 29), and Salisbury was a witness from a considerable distance away.
 Salisbury was present during the July 4 protest on I-5 during which a car drove into the crowd, killing 23-year-old Summer Taylor and seriously injuring 32-year-old Diaz Love.
 He had not been live-streaming the July 4 protest.
 He also attempted to help the community in the CHOP during the period when people were residing in Cal Anderson Park overnight.
 He had become a recognizable face in the area and people went to him for help with problems he was not trained to help with, such as locating and aiding a victim of rape.